duesee/pedanticpaper/README.md

 # Important

-The script may contain "unpythonic" or unelegant code and insult pedantic programmers.
+The script at hand may contain unpythonic and/or unelegant code and insult pedantic programmers.
 Beside from that, it does not change any files and pull-request are always welcome.